 It is critical for PSETA to align the sectors' activities to the national priorities outlined.
 In particular, the ERRP to stimulate the economic growth through the skills strategy interventions outlined and the NDP mandate in building of a "capable state" - underpinned by "effectively coordinated state institutions with skilled public servants committed to the public good and capable of delivering consistently high-quality services".
 The key change drivers impacting skills in the sector which have been identified include new policy directions and priorities initiated by government which may impact employment and the skills demand in the sector.
 3. Chapter 3: Occupational Shortages and Skills Gaps

 In this chapter, the focus is on understanding occupational shortages and skills gaps in the sector.
+The occupational shortages and skills gaps are informed by interviews conducted through the Employer Skills Surrey (ESS) with critical role players in the sector, workplace skills plans and the other key reports in the Public Service sector.
+While the previous chapters profiled the sector, the people employed within it, and the key skills change drivers, this chapter focuses primarily on understanding occupation shortages, skills gaps and occupational supply in the sector.
 Occupational shortages occur when the demand for workers in specific occupations exceed the supply of workers who are qualified, available and willing to work (DHET, 2019).
-Skills demand in the Public Service sector are relatively constant within the various occupational categories, but on the contrary within the Public entities and Legislatures subsectors there are vast differences depending on the complexity of the tasks carried out within the occupations.
+Skills demand in the Public Service sector are relatively constant within the various occupational categories, however, on the contrary within the Public Entities and Legislatures sub-sectors there are vast differences brought about by the complexity of the tasks carried out within specialised occupations in these sub-sectors.
 This chapter also outlines the supply of skills available to the sector and provides an analysis of Hard-to-fill vacancies (HTFVs) and Priority Occupations for the Public Service sector.
 A range of primary and secondary data sources and literature informs the analysis which follows in this chapter.
 Research specifically looking at HTFVs and Skills Gaps informs the relevant sections.
-The chapter has further included the skills gaps created by the Covid-19 pandemic.
+The chapter has further highlighted the skills gaps created by the Covid-19 pandemic.